sean-d/gordle/README.md

 A binary for your OS will be generated in the same directory.

-_(Tested only on my Mac M1 for now.
+_(Tested only on my Mac M1 & Linux for now.
 Ping me if you tried on another platform and it worked, or not!)_

 ## License